buchanan-edwards/http-service/README.md

 Sends an HTTP or an HTTPS request to the host specified in the constructor.

 - The `method` should be one of `GET`, `HEAD`, `OPTIONS`, `TRACE`, `POST`, `PUT`, `PATCH` or `DELETE`.
 The method is converted to upper case.
 - The `path` identifies the resource with respect to the URI specified in the constructor.
-Do not prefix this path with a `/`.
+Do not prefix this path with a `/` if the URI does not have a path component (the Node.js `url.parse` method automatically adds the slash for empty paths).
 - The `headers` must be an object or `null`.
 - The `data` specifies the message body and can be a `Buffer`, a string, or an object.
 If the `data` parameter is an object, then it is processed as follows:
     - If the `Content-Type` header is `application/json`, then the data is serialized by calling `JSON.stringify`.